ThrillStays

 Key avalanche safety principles:

-Always carry a beacon, probe, and shovel.
+1. Always carry a beacon, probe, and shovel.
 Always.
-Even on tours that seem safe.
-Avalanches happen on slopes that look innocuous.
+Even on tours that look safe.
+Avalanches happen on slopes that appear innocuous.
+Our tested avalanche beacon roundup compares transceivers on search speed, multiple burial handling, and battery life to help you choose the right transceiver before your first backcountry day.

 Best Destinations for Your First Ski Tours